CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 Here are some key factors to consider when selecting the best tool for your project:

 **Project Scale and Security Needs**
-For apps with higher security requirements, **Capgo** stands out with its strong security measures and compliance support, making it a good fit for small to medium-sized projects.
+For apps with higher security requirements, **CodePushGo** stands out with its strong security measures and compliance support, making it a good fit for small to medium-sized projects.

 **Integration with Development Workflow**
-If you use CI/CD pipelines, **Capgo** integrates effortlessly into your workflow.
+If you use CI/CD pipelines, **CodePushGo** integrates effortlessly into your workflow.
 For simpler development setups, **@capawesome/capacitor-live-update** is a straightforward option.

 **Technical Features**
 Consider your technical priorities and match them to the tool's strengths:

 -   For cross-platform debugging, **Inspect.dev** is a solid choice.
--   Need [automated updates](https://capgo.app/docs/plugin/self-hosted/auto-update/) with added security? **Capgo** is ideal.
+-   Need [automated updates](https://capgo.app/docs/plugin/self-hosted/auto-update/) with added security? **CodePushGo** is ideal.
 -   For basic update management, **@capawesome/capacitor-live-update** is sufficient.

 **Budget**
-Budget plays a big role. **@capawesome/capacitor-live-update** is a free option for basic needs. **Capgo** offers advanced features like automation and security for a premium price. **Inspect.dev** provides specialized debugging features for $49 annually, catering to specific use cases.
+Budget plays a big role. **@capawesome/capacitor-live-update** is a free option for basic needs. **CodePushGo** offers advanced features like automation and security for a premium price. **Inspect.dev** provides specialized debugging features for $49 annually, catering to specific use cases.

 **Security and Compliance**
-If security is a top priority, **Capgo** ensures updates comply with both Apple and Android standards while offering end-to-end encryption.
+If security is a top priority, **CodePushGo** ensures updates comply with both Apple and Android standards while offering end-to-end encryption.

 ## FAQs